verrazzano/docs/content/en/docs/reference/API/Verrazzano/Verrazzano.md

 ---

 The Verrazzano custom resource contains the configuration information for an installation.
-Here is a sample Verrazzano custom resource file that uses OCI DNS.
+Here is a sample Verrazzano custom resource file that uses Oracle Cloud Infrastructure DNS.
 See other examples [here]( {{< release_source_url path=platform-operator/config/samples >}} ).

 ```